The Square — How You Locate Yourself in Space

 Why Stability Without Orientation Feels Like Confusion

-The Square as the First Boundary of the Self
+The Square as the First Boundary of Self-Awareness

-The Square does not just locate the body.
+The Square does not merely locate the body.

 It establishes: